LucidFramesStudios/scamshield/README.md

 ## What We Built

-ScamShield analyzes suspicious conversations - text, voice, or screenshots - and returns a structured verdict in under 2 seconds: **SCAM**, **SUSPICIOUS**, or **SAFE**, with the specific behavioral patterns that triggered it, in the user's language, with a one-tap path to the national cyber helpline (1930).
+ScamShield analyzes suspicious conversations — text, voice, or screenshots — and returns a structured verdict in under 2 seconds: **SCAM**, **SUSPICIOUS**, or **SAFE**, with the specific behavioral patterns that triggered it, in the user's language, with a one-tap path to the national cyber helpline (1930).

 The system is not a single model call.
-It is a four-layer inference pipeline where the LLM is the last resort, not the first.
-This matters for three reasons: latency (most cases resolve locally in under 10ms), privacy (conversation text never leaves the device unless layers 1–3 are inconclusive), and resilience (no single external dependency can take down core detection).
+It is a four-layer inference pipeline where an LLM is the last resort, not the first.
+Currently, layers 1–3 are deployed and handle the majority of cases in under 10ms.
+Layer 4 (Claude API) is pending integration; until then, low-confidence cases degrade gracefully to SUSPICIOUS + 1930 referral.
+This architecture means: latency (most cases resolve locally without network), privacy (conversation text stays on-device for layers 1–3), and resilience (no single external dependency can break core detection — we're already resilient without Layer 4).

 ---